TaitoUnited/full-stack-template/README.md

 * **Copy prod to staging**: Often it's a good idea to copy production database to staging before merging changes to the staging branch: `taito db-copy:prod staging`.
 If you are sure nobody is using the production database, you can alternatively use the quick copy (`taito db-copyquick:prod staging`), but it disconnects all other users connected to the production database until copying is finished and also requires that both databases are located in the same database cluster.
 * **Canary release**: Run `taito ci-canary` and follow instructions.
 It will release the current staging version to production as a canary release.
 Canary release means that only a subset of users will be forwarded to the new release and most users will still use the old version.
 Afterwards you can do a full production release normally by merging changes to master.
 * **Revert app**: Revert application to the previous revision by running `taito ci-revert:ENV`.
 If you need to revert to a specific revision, check current revision by running `taito ci-revision:ENV` first and then revert to a specific revision by running `taito ci-revert:ENV REVISION`.
 NOTE: Command does not revert database changes.
-* **Revert database changes**: Revert the previous migration batch by running `taito ci-db-revert[:ENV]`.
-If you would like to revert to a specific revision instead, view the db change log first (`taito ci-db-log[:ENV]`) and then run `taito ci-db-revert[:ENV] CHANGE`.
+* **Revert database changes**: Revert the previous migration batch by running `taito db-revert[:ENV]`.
+If you would like to revert to a specific revision instead, view the db change log first (`taito db-log[:ENV]`) and then run `taito db-revert[:ENV] CHANGE`.

 NOTE: You might not have rights to execute some of the advanced operations (e.g. staging/production database operations).
 In such case, ask devops personnel to execute the operation for you.

 ## Tools

 The following tools are currently used for this project.
-You can open any of the tools quickly from command line with taito-cli.
-Run `taito help` and see the links section provided by the link plugin.
+You can open any of the tools quickly from command line by using the `taito open-NAME` commands provided by the taito-cli link plugin.

 * See issue boards on [GitHub projects](https://github.com/TaitoUnited/server-template/projects) and issues on [GitHub issues](https://github.com/TaitoUnited/server-template/issues).
 * See all builds on [Google Build History](https://console.cloud.google.com/gcr/builds?project=gcloud-temp1&query=source.repo_source.repo_name%3D%22github-taitounited-server-template%22).
 * See all build artifacts on [Google Container Registry](https://console.cloud.google.com/gcr/images/gcloud-temp1/EU/github-taitounited-server-template?project=gcloud-temp1).
 * Deployed on Kubernetes.
 See  [instructions](https://github.com/TaitoUnited/taito/wiki/Kubernetes).
-The most common Kubernetes operations are available as taito commands: `taito help`.
+The most common Kubernetes operations are available as taito commands: `taito b-help`.
 *  All [dev](https://console.cloud.google.com/logs/viewer?project=gcloud-temp1&minLogLevel=0&expandAll=false&resource=container%2Fcluster_name%2Fkube1%2Fnamespace_id%2Fcustomername-dev), [staging](https://console.cloud.google.com/logs/viewer?project=gcloud-temp1&minLogLevel=0&expandAll=false&resource=container%2Fcluster_name%2Fkube1%2Fnamespace_id%2Fcustomername-staging) and [prod](https://console.cloud.google.com/logs/viewer?project=gcloud-temp1&minLogLevel=0&expandAll=false&resource=container%2Fcluster_name%2Fkube1%2Fnamespace_id%2Fcustomername-prod) logs are gathered to Google Stackdriver.
 See [instructions](https://github.com/TaitoUnited/taito/wiki/Stackdriver).
 * [Sentry](https://sentry.io/taitounited/server-template/) is used for error tracking.
 See [instructions](https://github.com/TaitoUnited/taito/wiki/Sentry).
 * [Stackdriver uptime monitoring](https://app.google.stackdriver.com/uptime?project=gcloud-temp1) is used for monitoring production environment uptime status.